MaoThy/JSON-Search-Frontend/README.md

 # JSON-Search-Frontend
 This is an interface for displaying information from an array of JSON objects.
 It includes a search function that will only display data rows that contain the letters typed in the search bar.

 The search function is invoked every time a key is pressed while the search bar is in focus, resulting in a very responsive-feeling interface.
 The program will load JSON data from an external source (like an API) and then it will use JavaScript to create the table rows.
 It uses a custom Bootstrap theme and is fully responsive.
 It also includes a dark theme that can be toggled with a button at the top.

-A later version will include an exact match function that will only return table rows containing an exact word or phrase, along with a refactor of the code that will make it clearer/more readable.
+# Features

+- Partial search – search for entries in the JSON data by just typing a few letters into the search bar.
+Any entries that contain those letters will be immediately returned as rows inside the interface.
+All searches are case-insensitive, meaning that typing, for example, 'bankstown' will return entries that contain 'Bankstown'.
+- Exact match search – type your search query in double quotes and the program will only return matching entries if it finds the *full* query inside the JSON data.
+- Column search – search by column using the following syntax: column_name:value.
+If you wanted to search for a project named 'Ember', you'd type: project:ember.
+- Exact match search inside column – search for an exact (case-insensitive) match to an entry inside a specific table column using the following syntax: column_name:"query".
+- A detailed project view that pulls information from JSON data and uses it to populate a screen specific to that project.
+This view automatically generates a Google map based on the location entry in the JSON data.

 # Screenshots